KartulUdus/PoracleJS/docs/commands.md

 ###### !unregister

-`!unreggister` Deletes all users tracking information.
-After !unregistering, you would need to register again with `!poracle` beofere new alarms.
+`!unregister` Deletes all users tracking information.
+After !unregistering, you would need to register again with `!poracle` before new alarms.

 ###### !location

-`!loaction Tallinn kesklinn` for example, would register a users's location to `59.42685179999999,24.7595564`
+`!location Tallinn kesklinn` for example, would register a users's location to `59.42685179999999,24.7595564`
 Instead of "Tallinn kesklinn" you can search for any address, city, country or known area available in google.

 ###### !area add